|

 “bias,” and this has been

-happening so much for so long that it now appears that the average
+happening so much for so long that the average

 person